 About SHARP

-The Systematic Health Action Research Program (SHARP lab) is led by UConn Professor Blair T. Johnson.
-His current research interests encompass these areas, although undergraduate and graduates students' research portfolios are tailored to match both the needs of the students and the lab:
+The Systematic Health Action Research Program (SHARP Lab) is led by UConn Professor Blair T. Johnson.
+His current research interests encompass these areas, although undergraduate and graduate students' research portfolios are tailored to match both the needs of the students and the lab:

 These factors are not necessarily listed in order of priority; moreover, priorities may change based on numerous factors.
 To study these phenomena, we creatively address problems with a wide variety of inter-disciplinary approaches, especially health, clinical, and developmental psychology; economics; geography; communication sciences; public health; social epidemiology; sociology; graphical displays; data science; statistics; experiments; and others.
-The SHARP lab also hosts editorial offices that support two leading scientific journals, Social Science & Medicine (2014-2023), and Psychological Bulletin (2020-2026).
+The SHARP lab also hosts the editorial office of Psychological Bulletin (2020-2026).

 Join SHARP!